theGreski/AzimuthJS/README.md

-# distance-bearing-direction
+# Summary
-Get distance, bearing and direction between two GPS coordinates
+DistanceCalculator is a small, stand-alone script to calculate distance, bearing and direction between two GPS coordinates

+# Usage
+The calculator